testingisdocumenting/webtau/webtau-docs/webtau/REST/documentation.md

 To capture artifacts use `http.doc.capture`:

-:include-file: examples/rest/restPost.groovy {commentsType: "inline"}
+:include-file: examples/rest/restPost.groovy {title: "test.groovy", commentsType: "inline"}

-An `employee-get` directory will be created with request and response json files.
+An `employee-get` directory will be created with request and response data files.

+:include-json: doc-artifacts/employee-get/response.json {title: "employee-get/response.json" }

+Directory will also contain a json file with an array containing paths of all the asserted values.

+:include-json: doc-artifacts/employee-get/paths.json {title: "employee-get/paths.json" }

 By default, the directory will be created in the current working directory.
 To change it add `docPath` to your `webtau.cfg` file.

-:include-file: examples/rest/springboot/webtau.cfg {title: "webtau.cfg"}
+:include-file: examples/rest/docArtifacts.cfg {title: "webtau.cfg"}

 # Document REST calls